 Nurse practitioners are essential to clinics and hospitals.
-Often anchors for the subjects in their care and guiding lights for their peers, they can be magnificent leaders, fluent in empathy and bedside care.
+Often serving as anchors for the patients in their care and guiding lights for their peers, they can be magnificent leaders, fluent in empathy and bedside care.
 The nurse is often the first to tend to a patient’s concerns and assists in executing treatment.

 Licensure of Nurse Practitioners and Doctors